About the DMP Tool

-- What is a data management plan (DMP)?
+- What is a data management and sharing plan (DMSP)?

 - Where can I read more about funder requirements for data management plans?